-The West Georgia Technical College One-Stop Career Center, located on the Murphy Campus, assists the economic well-being of our community workforce by serving as a focal point for a wide range of services for employers, WGTC students, graduates, and other job seekers through an integrated system of employment, training, and educational resources.
-The Career Center provides a means of connecting job seekers and employers.
+The West Georgia Technical College One-Stop Career Center, located on the Murphy Campus, assists the economic well-being of our community workforce by serving as a focal point for a wide range of services for WGTC students, graduates, and other job seekers through an integrated system of employment, training, and educational resources.
+The Career Center provides a means of connecting WGTC students and graduates with community resources, including employers.

 The Northwest Georgia Regional Commission WIOA Program provides services to individuals who are economically disadvantaged and dislocated workers through the One-Stop Center.
-It is a way of providing services so that employers and job seekers can receive more comprehensive service in one location, without having to navigate through a bureaucratic maze of programs and services.
+It is a way of providing services so that the above mentioned individuals can receive more comprehensive service in one location, without having to navigate through a bureaucratic maze of programs and services.